 “That will not be necessary, Señor Rovira.”
 The Doña’s sharp voice interjected and her father flinched slightly at the forcefulness of her tone.
 “Joaquina has told us all we need to hear.”

 The ominous statement caused Lourdes to look to Joaquina again, her thoughts almost screaming for her to look at her and tell her what was going on.
 But Joaquina tensed up even more, shrinking as her mother’s hands gripped her shoulders.

 She made the mistake at glancing up at the Doña, only to realize the austere woman had been glaring daggers at her, her face barely hiding her contempt.

-Terror-struck, he turned to her father as if he were her last hope, but like Joaquina, it was as if he refused to even spare her a glance.
+Terror-struck, she turned to her father as if he were her last hope, but like Joaquina, it was as if he refused to even spare her a glance.

 She felt sick almost.
 The dread building up in her stomach grew and grew.
-She felt the cold fear creep under her skin, enveloping her heart to stop it from beating, gripping her chest like a vice to prevent her from breathing, seeping into her veins to drain the blood from her body.
+She felt the cold fear creep under her skin, enveloping her heart to stop it from beating, gripping her chest like a vice to prevent her from breathing, seeping into her veins to to halt her body from moving.
 Completely powerless, it was if she had been fed to the wolves, the two people she trusted the most in the world being the ones to throw her over.

-Her mind was torn between not knowing what she had done wrong and knowing exactly what she had done.
+Her mind was torn between not knowing what she had done wrong and knowing exactly what her crime was.
 She had never been more frightened or filled with regret and self loathing.
-The Doña’s hateful stare told her she was the scum if the earth and she could not disagree.
+The Doña’s hateful stare told her she was the scum if the earth and she could not bring herself to disagree.